severinlindenmann/segmentation-of-streets-and-cars/readme.md

 With this architecture there are some advantages towards the common Convolutional Neural Networks:

-- No fully convolutional layers
+- No fully convolutional layers:
   - less parameters
   - less runtime
   - local informations are maintained

-- Weighted loss function
+- Weighted loss function:
   - more weights for closely linked objects
   - the background of closely linked objects could be segmented better

-- Robustness through data expansion
+- Robustness through data expansion:
   - spatial distortion of the image rotated or crompressed
   - the shape of the objects is essentially retained

-- Tiling-strategy
+- Tiling-strategy:
   - A tiling strategy is used to segment large images seamlessly.
   - Large images are divided into smaller tiles and a prediction is created for each tile separately.
   - The tiles overlap, which means that some pixels in one tile are also contained in neighbouring tiles.